FAQs for Students

 - I want to enroll in a class but anticipate scheduling conflicts.
 Can I miss any classes?

 1.Hendrickson Method is uniquely designed to treat acute injuries as well as chronic pain and dysfunction.
-By using advanced manual therapy techniques, including soft tissue mobilization, joint mobilization and muscle energy technique, swelling is reduced, range of motion is improved, and muscular inhibition is prevented immediately after an injury.
+By using advanced manual therapy techniques, including Wave Mobilization®, joint mobilization and muscle energy technique, swelling is reduced, range of motion is improved, and muscular inhibition is prevented immediately after an injury.

 2. Our method is designed to treat the joints.
 Most chronic pain in the body comes from the joints, not the muscles.
 Our therapists apply precise treatment to mobilize the soft tissue surrounding the joints, and apply joint mobilization to ensure proper function.